MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-ui-elements-collections.md

 There are three types of access a maker can have regarding UI elements collections.

 - **User** – can only use the respective collection in desktop flows.
 - **User + Share** – can use, but also share the collection.
 - **Co-owner** – can use, share, update and/or delete the collection.

 :::image type="content" source="media/ui-elements-collections/portal-share-collection.png" alt-text="Share a UI elements collection in portal" border="false":::

 ## Delete a UI elements collection

 Only owners and co-owners can delete collections.
-Deleting a collection is not possible, if that collection is already imported and used in one or more desktop flows.
-It needs to be removed first from those flows, before you can delete it.
+Deleting a collection isn't possible, if that collection is already imported and used in one or more desktop flows.
+You need to remove it from any flows before you can delete it.

 :::image type="content" source="media/ui-elements-collections/portal-delete-collection.png" alt-text="Delete a UI elements collection in portal" border="false":::